ki-preclinical-imaging-and-testing/science_data_kit/docs/roadmaps/index.md

 The project has undergone a strategic reorganization to focus on enhancing capabilities for scientific data analysis through cloud storage extensions and specialized file handling.
 This reorganization includes:

-1. **Active Roadmaps**: Focusing on data source connectivity and specialized file format support
+1. **Active Roadmaps**: Focusing on data source connectivity and user experience
    - The **Design/UX Phase** roadmap, which continues to ensure a solid foundation for user experience
    - The **Dropbox Extension** roadmap, which is progressing well with UI Integration in Phase 3
-   - The new **Specialized File Handling** roadmap, which will enable rich metadata extraction and content interpretation
    - The **Microsoft Graph Extension** roadmap, which has been moved from future to active development
    - The **Google Drive/Workspace Extension** roadmap, which has been moved from future to active planning
+   - The **Specialized File Handling** roadmap, which has been deprioritized to focus on earlier phases

 2. **Future Roadmaps**: Advanced features scheduled for future implementation
    - The **Conversational Pipeline Builder** roadmap, which outlines a future vision for a natural language interface
    - The **Knowledge Graph Documentation System** roadmap, which represents a fundamental shift toward "AI-native software architecture"
    - The **Strategic Enhancements** roadmap, which focuses on platform maturation, community adoption, and long-term sustainability

-This reorganization ensures that the Science Data Kit establishes robust capabilities for working with specialized scientific data formats and cloud storage services.
-By focusing on these critical research tools first, the project will create a more powerful platform for scientific data analysis that can better support the advanced features planned for future development.
+This reorganization ensures that the Science Data Kit establishes robust capabilities for working with cloud storage services while focusing on user experience.
+By prioritizing these critical research tools and deprioritizing the Specialized File Handling roadmap, the project will create a more focused platform for scientific data analysis that can better support the advanced features planned for future development.

-### Current Focus: Extensions and Specialized File Handling
+### Current Focus: Cloud Storage Extensions

-The Extensions and Specialized File Handling roadmaps represent a significant advancement in the Science Data Kit's capabilities for scientific data analysis.
+The Cloud Storage Extensions roadmaps represent a significant advancement in the Science Data Kit's capabilities for scientific data analysis.
 This strategic focus will:

 1. Expand data source connectivity through robust cloud storage extensions (Dropbox, Microsoft 365, Google Workspace)
-2. Enhance scientific data analysis with specialized file format support (NetCDF, HDF5, FITS, etc.)
-3. Improve metadata extraction for better knowledge graph integration and data discovery
+2. Improve metadata extraction for better knowledge graph integration and data discovery
-4. Enable rich file previews for various scientific and document formats
+3. Enable rich file previews for various document formats
-5. Streamline research workflows by reducing manual data handling and format conversion
+4. Streamline research workflows by reducing manual data handling and format conversion

+Note: The Specialized File Handling roadmap has been deprioritized to focus on earlier phases.
+The specialized file format support (NetCDF, HDF5, FITS, etc.) will be addressed in future development cycles.

-By implementing these roadmaps, the Science Data Kit will provide researchers with powerful tools for working with specialized scientific data formats and cloud storage services, enabling more efficient and effective research workflows.
+By implementing these roadmaps, the Science Data Kit will provide researchers with powerful tools for working with cloud storage services, enabling more efficient and effective research workflows.

 ### Future Roadmap: Documentation Maintenance and Long-term Strategy